AmazingAng/WTF-DeepRL/README.md

 # Deep RL elements
 Deep RL algorithm with pytorch (written in jupyter notebook).
+Algorithms are tested on Atari Games, mostly with Pong.
+Feel free to ask questions and report bugs with Issues. :)
 ### 1. Deep Q-learning
 ### 2. DQN with prioritized experience replay (PER)
 ### 3. Double DQN (DDQN)